Sleep Number i7 + p5 — top picks for back pain

 A Sleep Number bed has a scale from 0-100, wherein the number increases in multiples of five.
 The higher the number, the more firm the bed will be.

-There is no “best” Sleep Number setting as it varies depending on personal preference, body type, and sleeping position.
-Furthermore, adjusting the number gradually and experimenting until you find a comfortable and supportive setting for your body is recommended.
+There is no "best" Sleep Number setting as it varies depending on personal preference, body type, and sleeping position.
+Also, adjusting the number gradually and experimenting until you find a comfortable and supportive setting for your body is recommended.

 How Can I Fix Lower Back Pain from Bed?